craigspaeth/nfd-api/README.md

-# No Fee Digs Server
+# No Fee Digs API

 Scraper and API for No Fee Digs.